-China’s ‘Equivalent’ to Europe’s GDPR – Personal Information Protection Law (PIPL) Comes into Effect 1 November
+China’s ‘Equivalent’ to Europe’s GDPR – Personal Information Protection Law (PIPL) Came into Effect 1 November 2021

 - Informing and obtaining consent for processing personal information